HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 Passport Holder, I need a passport when I travel to Dubai (ID is not enough) so I need a bigger wallet and I love the fun colors here.

-Beauty Products and Toiletries to Pack to Bring for Dubai
+Beauty Products and Toiletries to Pack for Dubai

 If I travel for 10 days or shorter I take travel sizes toiletries which I refill with my natural and organic beauty products from home (shampoo, conditioner, hair masks, cleaning water and cleansing milk), if I travel for longer I take the original sizes.